 The ode form is about celebration and reverence.
 Originally accompanied by music and dance, odes were performed in public with a chorus during ancient Greek times, and were often composed to celebrate athletic victories.
 While modern odes are not often written to be performed in such a way, their aim is still to describe or report using celebratory language and grand metaphors.

 Some of the most famous historical odes describe traditionally romantic things and ideas: William Wordsworth's "Ode on Intimations of Immortality from Recollections of Early Childhood" is an ode to the Platonic doctrine of "recollection"; John Keats's "Ode on a Grecian Urn" describes the timelessness of art; and Percy Bysshe Shelley's "Ode to the West Wind" addresses the strength of nature.

 Contemporary odes, however, draw their power from unexpected celebration.
-Pablo Neruda's Elemental Odes, including poems like "Ode to My Socks," were written in celebration of common objects; Lucille Clifton's "homage to my hips," Bernadette Mayer's "Ode on Periods," and Sharon Olds's "Ode to the Hymen" sing praise for traditionally unsung aspects of the female body.
+For instance, Pablo Neruda's Elemental Odes, including poems like "Ode to My Socks," were written in celebration of common objects.

 Try writing an ode to something unexpected: traffic jams, divorce, the flu, a cockroach.
 Challenge yourself to describe your chosen object or idea through flourishes of romantic language.
 Aim to convince your reader of the true and hidden worth you've discovered.